-- Map CD/DVD - Map Removable Disk
+- Map CD/DVD

+- Map Removable Disk

+- Map External Device

-The Map DVD/CD option can be used for ISO files and the Map Removable Disk option can be used for images.
+The Map DVD/CD option can be used for ISO files and the Map Removable Disk option can be used for images with ehtml5 based Virtual Media.
+The Map External Device option can be used for mapping physical USB drives.

 - You cannot map physical media such USB-based drives, CD, or DVD by using the HTML5 based virtual console. - You cannot map USB keys as virtual media disks using Virtual Console/Virtual media over a RDP session. - You cannot map physical media with NTFS format in ehtml removable media, use FAT or exFAT devices - 2.
-Click the device type that you want to map.

-NOTE: The active session displays if a Virtual Media session is currently active from the current Web interface session, from another Web interface session.

-3. In the Drive/Image File field, select the device from the drop-down list.
+Click the device type that you want to map. - NOTE: The active session displays if a Virtual Media session is currently active from the current Web interface session, from another Web interface session. - 3.
+In the Drive/Image File field, select the device from the drop-down list.